tentsu/Lauta/README.md

 ## Bugs

-* If post has < 3 answers, none of them are show in the frontpage
+* If thread has < 3 answers, none of them are show in the frontpage